 Rei doesn’t have to think twice about her personal and professional mission.
 “I believe that art is my tool, it must serve a higher purpose, and being the voice for animal rights and contributing to wildlife preservation is an inevitable part of what I feel I’m called to do.”
 In addition to volunteering at animal organizations, she also has a deep passion for promoting the importance of having a strong moral core and values that are more than skin-deep.

 This big win gave Rei, who has two Master’s degrees in International Relations, the nudge she needed to quit her day job as successful local TV anchor and move to the U.S. to work on music full time.
 The artist released three singles in 2014 (“Top Of The Universe,” “Who I Am,” and “Armor”) that drew such critical raves as this from Turnedout.com: “Her musical experimentation vocally, visually, and instrumentally all are intriguing.
 Her beautifully lyrical voice, overall musicality and stunning lyrics all put her in a class of her own.”
 Pandora compares Rei to Ellie Goulding, Sia, One Republic, and Imagine Dragons, while others draw parallels to Christina Perri and Birdy.
-To bring her songs to life, she enlisted the help of an award-winning team for her music videos.

 The pop world needs an imaginative artist like Rei Kennex — someone who sees music differently, blurring the borders between established genres, and paints vivid pictures with her unique musicality and artistic vision.